Cardamom Orange Cookies

 • Line 3 baking sheets with parchment paper

-• Drop the batter onto the baking trays using a level teaspoon measure (don’t worry about shape)
+• Drop the batter onto the baking trays using a level teaspoon measure (don't worry too much about shape, just get them mostly round)

-• Top each cookie with a pinch of chopped pistachio (you can also mold the cookies into uniform shapes right now)
+• Top each cookie with a pinch of chopped pistachio (you can press the pieces in slightly)

 • Bake until crisp and golden brown around the edges, about 10-12 minutes